Noname397/Tetris/README.md

 - As a user, when I start the application, I want to be given the option to load my list of players from the file.

 ## Instruction for graders
+You may need to start the game at least twice(it usually does not work out for the first time )

 - To add/remove a player in the list, simply click on the add/remove button.
 - To load the players in the list, click on the load button, the saved list of players will appear.